waku-org/specs/standards/core/relay-sharding.md

 ## Named Sharding

+> **_Note:_** As of 2025-07-24 freely named sharding has been deprecated from all Waku implementations.
+It is still described here as background for static and automatic sharding.

 _Named sharding_ offers apps to freely choose pubsub topic names.
 It is RECOMMENDED for App protocols to follow the naming structure detailed in [23/WAKU2-TOPICS](https://github.com/vacp2p/rfc-index/blob/main/waku/informational/23/topics.md).
 With named sharding, managing discovery falls into the responsibility of apps.
+For this reason it is NOT RECOMMENDED that app protocols and Waku implementations make use of named sharding.

 From an app protocol point of view, a subscription to a content topic `waku2/xxx` on a shard named /mesh/v1.1.1/xxx would look like: